Dreaming: Model-based Reinforcement Learning by Latent Imagination without Reconstruction: Experiments

 \subsection{Comparison to State-of-the-art Methods}

-The main objective of this experiment is to demonstrate that \proposedmethod{} has advantages over the baseline method Dreamer~\citep{hafner2019dreamer} on difficult 5 manipulation tasks exhibited in Fig.~\ref{fig:dazzling}, in which Dreamer suffers from \textit{object vanishing}.
+The main objective of this experiment is to demonstrate that \proposedmethod{} has advantages over the baseline method Dreamer~\cite{hafner2019dreamer} on difficult 5 manipulation tasks exhibited in Fig.~\ref{fig:dazzling}, in which Dreamer suffers from \textit{object vanishing}.
+We also prepare a likelihood-free variant of Dreamer introduced in Sec.~\ref{sec:contrastive_rssm}, which utilizes the vanilla contrastive objective $\nceloss$ instead of $\nceloss_{k}$ and $\mathcal{J}^{\mathrm{likelihood}}$.
 The specifications of the two original tasks, UR5-reach and Connector-insert, are described in Appx.~\ref{sec:original_tasks}.
-For the difficult 5 tasks, we also compare the performance with the latest cutting edge MFRL methods, which are CURL~\citep{srinivas2020curl}, DrQ~\citep{kostrikov2020image} and RAD~\citep{laskin2020reinforcement}.
+For the difficult 5 tasks, we also compare the performance with the latest cutting edge MFRL methods, which are CURL~\cite{srinivas2020curl}, DrQ~\cite{kostrikov2020image} and RAD~\cite{laskin2020reinforcement}.
 In addition, another variety of 10 DMC tasks are evaluated, which are categorized into three classes namely; manipulation, pole-swingup, and locomotion.
 For the additional 10 tasks, only CURL is selected as an MFRL representative.